axanthos/orange3-textable-prototypes/doc/widgets/text_summarizer.rst

 *Only installed models will be in this list.
 To use a model that is not installed, it must be downloaded with the spaCy widget first.*

-- A dropdown list to define how to chose the summary's length
+- A dropdown list to define how to choose the summary's length
 - An input field in which the user can set the number of sentences of the summary **OR** an input field that lets the user choose the summary's in percentage of the input's length
 - An option to summarize all segments as one or each segment separately